Potential impacts on human activity

 Population growth, combined with changes in river run-off (as a result of changes in rainfall patterns and increased temperatures), could mean that by 2080 significantly less water is available to approximately one billion people.

 Agricultural yields are expected to decrease for all major cereal crops in all major regions of production.
-See more about food security.
+See more about Impacts on food security.

 Rising sea levels

 For many areas of the world, sea-level rise combined with the effect of storms will threaten low-lying coastal communities.
 There are many areas of dense population, important infrastructure and high-value agricultural land along coasts, which make coastal flooding particularly damaging.
 Flooding events could affect millions worldwide every year.